 - 60% of Chinese admit that their research has affected their decision on how to treat the disease

-- 50% of opinions turn to a doctor for a second medical opinion after his research
+- 50% of opinions turn to a doctor for a second medical opinion after their research

 - 30% of Chinese make a decision whether or not to consult after Internet searches

 Consumers in the Middle Empire are very concerned about their health, especially after scandals involving water, food, and other consumer products.
 That’s why online reputations are very important because the Chinese do not hesitate to start researching drugs before buying them.

 Whether in healthcare, cosmetics, catering, or any sector, online reputation is paramount in China.
 It works like word-of-mouth in the 21st century.
 As soon as good or bad news is published by an influencer, journalist, or media about the company in question, it is impossible to backtrack.